-Dr. Gordon Fitzell joined the faculty in 2005.
+Dr. Gordon Fitzell began teaching at the faculty in 2004.
 He served as Associate Dean from 2013-2016, and currently teaches composition and experimental improvisation.
 As a composer, Dr. Fitzell has worked with a wide range of artists including Ensemble Mosaik (Germany), Ensemble Orchestral Contemporain (France), and Trio Fibonacci (Canada).
 His music has been conducted by Robert Aitken, Daniel Kawka, Véronique Lacroix, Reinbert de Leeuw and Bramwell Tovey, and has been performed at international festivals including the Tanglewood Music Festival (USA), the Pan Music Festival (South Korea), and the Darmstädter Ferienkurse (Germany).
 Gordon’s compositions are featured on a number of albums, including GRAMMY-winning and JUNO-nominated recordings.
 In addition to concert music he has presented sound installations in North America and Europe, and produced recordings for other artists.
+In 2018 he was inducted into the College of the Royal Society of Canada.
 Since 2009 he has served as Artistic Co-Director of Winnipeg’s new music organization GroundSwell.

 Ph.D.
 (British Columbia)